2025 Ohio Education

 Source: Ohio DEW, Advanced Reports.
 Note: No data are displayed for 2019-20 due to the cancellation of state tests that year.

-Proficiency Trends on Selected High School Exams Proficiency rates on state end-of-course (EOC) exams declined in 2020-21, reflecting Covid-related disruptions, and have slightly rebounded in algebra I but not in geometry or English.
+Proficiency Trends on Selected High School Exams Proficiency rates on state end-of-course (EOC) exams declined in 2020-21, reflecting Covid-related disruptions, and have rebounded in algebra I but not in geometry or English.

 Source: Ohio DEW, Advanced Reports.
 Note: No data are displayed for 2019-20 due to the cancellation of state tests that year.